Could this community’s plans for its local farm be a blueprint for the future?

 A group of local people want to bring Trecadwgan Farm in Pembrokeshire under community ownership, so that it can support even more livelihoods while producing high quality food and enhancing the local countryside.

 Trecadwgan Farm sits atop a wooded valley above the harbour village of Solva on the dramatically beautiful Pembrokeshire coast.
-For now the farm is a county farm – owned as a public asset by Pembrokeshire County Council – but it was put up for sale by auction earlier this year after a tenancy held by the same local family for over 80 years.
+For now the farm is a council farm – owned as a public asset by Pembrokeshire County Council – but it was put up for sale by auction earlier this year after a tenancy held by the same local family for over 80 years.

 Taking the opportunity to sell off a valuable asset, the council has left just over 11 acres of land with the farmstead – making it too small to be viable as a conventional farm.
 It proposed to auction the farmhouse, buildings and parcel of land as a ‘development opportunity’ – perhaps for second homes or holiday cottages.
 It has good prospects in many senses, with panoramic views of the glorious landscape that supports a thriving tourist industry centred around the nearby cathedral city of St Davids.